zama-ai/concrete/docs/tutorial/extensions.md

 ```

 {% hint style="danger" %}
-Only scalars can be used to create arrays for the time being.
+Currently, only scalars can be used to create arrays.
 {% endhint %}

 ## fhe.zero()

-Allows you to create encrypted scalar zero:
+Allows you to create an encrypted scalar zero:

 ```python
 from concrete import fhe